 The Phocus software option from the house of Hasselblad boasts of incorporating ‘all the power, performance and advanced tools’ for shutterbugs to create wonderful masterpieces.
 It further provides a user-friendly environment where photographers can ‘expect maximum power and minimum effort.’
 Compatible with Mac OS X 10.5 or later as well as Windows XP, 7 and Vista, the software can also be seen foraying into the portable scene via the Phocus Mobile app that’s fashioned exclusively for the Apple iPhone, iPod touch and iPad.
 With this application sitting in your handy gadget, you’ll be able to wirelessly connect to any PC and remotely browse, pan, rate and zoom into high-resolution JPEG, RAW and TIFF images, anywhere, anytime.

 5 – digiKam:

-The advanced digital photo management application christened as digiKam makes its way next into our software like Adobe Lightroom array.
+The advanced digital photo management application christened as digiKam makes its way next into our program similar to Adobe Lightroom array.
 It claims to make ‘importing and organizing digital photos a snap.’
 You can easily arrange your images in various albums that are categorized under custom collections, folder layout or chronologically.
 Its lineup of tools comprises of Light Table, KIPI plugins, Image Editor and ShowFoto.
-Besides organizing your collection and importing pictures, the software also allows you to create calendars, slideshows and prints.
+Besides organizing your collection and importing pictures, the software also allows you to create calendars, slideshows, and prints.
 It even enables you to share your masterpieces via social web services, your web gallery and email.
 Furthermore, the Image Editor supports all camera RAW file formats, color management, 16 bits color depth, tagging/rating/comments pictures and Exif / Makernote / IPTC / GPS / XMP metadata. digiKam is available for Mac OS X, Windows and Linux systems.

 6 – Hornil StylePix Pro: